 12. Privacy Rights

-- Please note that Unity has placed a new California Notice of Rights on its website to explain how California residents may exercise their privacy rights under the California Consumer Privacy Act.
+- Please note that Unity has placed a California Notice of Rights on its website to explain how California residents may exercise their privacy rights under the California Consumer Privacy Act.
 This notice is incorporated into this policy.
-Generally, under this new law, California residents have
+Generally, under this law, California residents have

 - A right to transparent notice about the collection of your data;

 - A right to know what personal information Unity holds about you, including where we obtain it and the categories of third parties with whom we share it,

 - A right to request deletion of personal information in certain circumstances;

 - A right to opt-out of sales of personal information;